 If you’ve been researching ways to get a bigger butt, you’ve probably heard of the Brazilian Butt Lift Surgery here and there.
 The name has been absolutely everywhere.
 There’s a very popular workout program by this name, but what we want to talk about here is the Brazilian Butt Lift surgical procedure.

-There are generally two types of butt lift or enhancement surgeries.
+There are generally two types of butt augmentation surgery.

 The second types of butt enhancement surgery is the Brazilian Butt Lift.
 This is also known as a fat transfer because it simply transfers the fat from other areas of your body and injects it into your butt.

 How does the Brazilian Butt Lift work?

 In a nutshell, the surgeon performing the Brazilian Butt Lift will liposuction fat from your back, stomach, or thighs and then purify it.
 Whatever is left of the purified fat is then re-injected back into the buttocks (where it belongs!).